AkzhanBerdi/bad_dog/content/posts/product-analyst-technical-task.md

 ### Idea A

-The rating and reviews blocks.
-Adding the rating blocks available on the **listing page** and **service card**, and adding the sub-block for review on the **service card** may increase the conversion rate.
+The rating and review blocks.
+Making rating and review blocks available on the **listing page** and **service card** may increase the conversion rate.

 ### Idea B

 The subscription feature.
-Giving the users an option for subscribing to the different kind of services and being notified when new services being added to the platform would increae conversion rate.
+Giving the users an option to subscribe to any service and being notified when new one being added to the platform would increase conversion rate.

 ### Idea C